yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 These metric names are generally of the form `<metric_category>_<server_type>_<service_type>_<service_method>` where:

-- `metric_category` (optional) can be one of the following:
+1. `metric_category` (optional) can be one of the following:

     - `handler_latency` - The latency seen by the logical architecture block.
     - `rpcs_in_queue` - The number of RPCs in the queue for service.
     - `service_request_bytes` - The number of bytes a service sends to other services in a request.
 This metric type is beneficial in a very limited number of cases.
     - `service_response_bytes` - The number of bytes a service receives from other services in a request.
 This metric type is beneficial in a very limited number of cases.
     - `proxy_request_bytes` - The number of request bytes sent by the proxy in a request to a service.
 Anything a client requires that the local tablet server cannot provide is proxied to the correct service, which can be a master (via the master leader) or another tablet server, changes to the followers, and awaiting a majority alias consensus to be reached.
 This metric type is beneficial in a very limited number of cases.
     - `proxy_response_bytes` - The number of response bytes the proxy receives from a service.
 Anything a client requires that the local tablet server cannot provide is proxied to the correct service, which can be a master (via the master leader) or another tablet server, changes to the followers, and awaiting a majority alias consensus to be reached.
 This metric type is beneficial in a very limited number of cases.

-- `server_type` can be one of the following:
+1. `server_type` can be one of the following:

     - `yb_tserver` - YB-TServer metrics
     - `yb_master` - YB-Master metrics
     - `yb_ycqlserver` - YCQL metrics
     - `yb_ysqlserver` - YSQL metrics
     - `yb_consesus` - RAFT consensus metrics
     - `yb_cdc` - Change Data Capture metrics

+1. `service_type` is the logical service name for a given server type.

-- `service_method` (optional) identifies service methods, which are specific functions performed by the service.
+1. `service_method` (optional) identifies service methods, which are specific functions performed by the service.

 {{< note title= "Note">}}